 As glycolic acid is acidic it’s also highly soluble, it thus goes deep into the skin and helps cure it of acne-causing bacteria.
 It essentially helps get rid of the top layer of the skin that’s causing discoloration.

 Glycolic acid is effectively used as a peel these days to help with wrinkles, acne and other signs of aging.
 This helps in removing the outer layers of the skin, which in turn exposes the new undamaged layer of the skin.
-This treatment can be done at home however it’s better to have a professional help you with it.
+This treatment can be done at home, but it’s better to have a professional help you with it.

-This, however, can make your skin more sensitive to the environment especially the sun.
-That’s why it’s important to take care of your skin post peel treatment, and if you’re going to step out in the skin, it’s always best to apply a good sunscreen.
+This, however, can make your skin more sensitive to the environment, especially the sun.
+That’s why it’s important to take care of your skin post peel treatment, and if you’re going to step out in the sun, it’s always best to apply a good sunscreen.

-In certain cases however it’s better to stay away from using glycolic acid.(2)
+In certain cases however, it’s better to stay away from using glycolic acid(3).

-- If you are on any sort of medication for your acne or were using medication for Acne it’s better to stay away from using products that contain glycolic acid
+- If you are or were on any sort of medication for acne, it’s better to stay away from using products that contain glycolic acid

 - In case you have recently undergone some kind of treatment for pigmentation, or microdermabrasion, any kind of treatment aimed to remove the top layer of skin, leaving it sensitive, then it’s better to stay away from glycolic acid.